Chicago Wisdom Tooth Extraction

 Wisdom Tooth Extraction Recovery

 Click here to review our post-operative instructions.
-The day of the surgery, we will review these instructions with you in details and answer any questions you may have.
+The day of the surgery, we will review these instructions with you in detail and answer any questions you may have.
 Your body will need time to heal following your treatment, and we ask that you give it the time it needs before resuming your usual activities.
 We want your recovery to proceed as smoothly as possible, and we’re here to answer any questions or concerns you may have as well.
 Most patients are well on the road to recovery in three to five days on average.

 Why do we have wisdom teeth?